That’s the big question isn’t it?

 But that’s not the group of people you’re destined to be in – both you and I know that.

-To help you navigate how to find fulfilling work, I brought in a team of experts.
+To help you navigate how to find meaningful work, I brought in a team of experts.
 (You’re welcome!).
-I asked 12 people who are doing work that fulfills them to let us in on their secret.
+I asked 12 people who are doing work that fulfills them to let us in on their secret to finding fulfilling work.
 They were all asked, “What steps did you take, or what happened in your life, that helped you find fulfilling work?“

 I hope you enjoy reading this as much as I did.
 Oh, and make sure to check out what the big shift was for Steve Pavlina – it made my heart sing.